 Greek Culture Influenced the Romans

 It’s a fact about Italy.
 Romans were notorious for stealing ideas.
 So it’s easy to see that the Greek culture heavily influenced the Romans.
-In fact, Greek culture, through the Roman Empire, is the foundation of our modern-day western world.
+Greek culture, through the Roman Empire, is the foundation of our modern-day western civilization.

 Teenagers Were Mentored By The City’s Elders